Setting up custom results for quizzes

 Now set up what happens if the condition is satisfied.
 For example, let's choose Show pop-up.

-It will open a window with the quiz results.
-Choose a pop-up type that suits your needs; it can be a product card, a thank you pop-up with a promo code or anything else.
+We'll use it to open a window with the quiz results.
+Choose a pop-up type that suits your needs.
+It can be a product card, a thank you pop-up with a promo code or anything else.

-Note that every custom result should have its own pop-up window.
-There are two custom results in our example, each with a separate pop-up.
+NOTEKeep in mind that every custom result should have its own pop-up window.

-You can view all the added pop-up windows on the My pop-ups tab.
+To view all the added pop-up windows, go to the My pop-ups tab.

 Types of conditions